Eremophila calcicola: Description

-Eremophila calcicola is an spreading shrub growing to 0.8 m high and 2 m wide.
+Eremophila calcicola is a spreading shrub growing to 0.8 m high and 2 m wide.
 The leaves are arranged alternately, mostly 20-80 mm long, 3-15 mm wide, elliptic to lance-shaped with a few white hairs.
 Unlike in some other eremophilas, the leaves are not clustered on the ends of the branches.

 The flowers are borne singly in leaf axils on an S-shaped stalk 14-17 mm long.
 There are 5 overlapping, narrow triangular sepals which are 4-5 mm long and green with a few hairs.
 The petals are 14-19 mm long, pale yellowish-green and joined at their lower end to form a tube.
 The tips of the petals are different sizes and are curved backwards.
 The inside and outside of the petal tube have a few scattered glandular hairs.
 The 4 stamens are much longer than the petal tube and are paired.
 Flowering time is from May to October.